 Aesthetics doctor and trainer, Dr Jonny Betteridge of JB Aesthetics, tells me that different patients require different injection patterns.
 “When done correctly, effectively and on the right patient, Botox can transform someone's appearance,” says Dr Betteridge, but it’s imperative to book a consultation beforehand to conclude whether you are a good candidate.
 Of course, injectables are a personal choice, but Dr Mahto thinks that there has been a serious push towards them recently.
 “People say, ‘You've got to start preventative Botox in your 20s or you’re going to look really haggard by the time you’re 30 or 35.’
 What we actually forget is that 30 and 35 is still really young,” says Dr Mahto.
 She adds that we don’t actually know about the long term effects of trying these treatments so early on.
 “Historically, we never did these treatments so early and there is a concern,” says Dr Mahto.
 As a rule of thumb, Dr Betteridge will not treat patients who are younger than 25.

 Expensive skincare isn’t always the best skincare

 The rise of the #shelfie has convinced us that expensive, aesthetically pleasing skincare is the only skincare that works.
-Having tried serums and moisturisers worth hundreds and others just a couple of pounds, it’s the more affordable brands which have made the most difference to my skin — and I’m more likely to repurchase them.
+Having tried serums and moisturisers worth hundreds and others just a couple of dollars, it’s the more affordable brands that have made the most difference to my skin — and I’m more likely to repurchase them.
 I particularly rate brands like The Ordinary and The Inkey List, which have democratised skincare.
 Now, ingredients like encapsulated retinol (retinol which is slowly released into your skin over time to help minimise irritation), peptides (essentially skin-strengthening proteins) and brightening vitamin C are more accessible.